 In 2002 (Powell & Hall, 2004), 54% of lecturing staff nationally were black, while 46% were white.
 While this reflects an improvement on the 1998 profile, where only 39% of the lecturing staff were black, it nonetheless paints a skewed picture of racial distribution in a country where nine out of ten persons are black.
 The profile in 2010, 16 years into democracy, reveals that 77% of lecturing staff are black - as against a black student population in 2010 of 96%.
-While 77% reflects a highly commendable 23 percentage point improvement within an eight-year period, it continues to reflect a lack of black representation in the staff complement.
+While 77% reflects a 23 percentage point improvement within an eight-year period, it continues to reflect a lack of black representation in the staff complement.

 The gender profile is somewhat less encouraging.
 In 2002 (Powell & Hall, 2004), 47% of lecturing staff were female.
 That percentage has not changed in eight years.
 Attempts will need to be made to grow the female quotient to 52% - the percentage of females in the general population.
 The odds, it may be argued, are stacked against women in a largely technical arena.
 Engineering and business studies have dominated N-programme provision since inception, and five of the NC(V) programme areas - Management, Building & civil construction, Engineering & related design, Electrical infrastructure construction, and Mechatronics - are traditionally male-dominated preserves.
 But as the student enrolment profile in universities has shown (Cosser with Sehlola, 2009), while 29% of male students who were in grade 12 in 2005 enrolled in business / commerce programmes (rather than in other programme areas) in universities in 2006, 32% of female students did so.
-This suggests that the business-oriented programmes in the NC(V) - Office Administration; Marketing; and Finance, Economics & Accounting - as well as programmes such as Information Technology & Computer Science, Primary Agriculture, Hospitality, Tourism, and Education, Training & Development should be able to attract more female students.
-And if more female students enter these fields, the lecturing staff component should follow suit.
+This suggests that the business-oriented programmes in the NC(V) - Office administration; Marketing; and Finance, economics & accounting - as well as programmes such as Information technology & computer science, Primary agriculture, Hospitality, Tourism, and

-&lt;sup>2 The Minister of Higher Education and Training, Dr Blade Nzimande, made an impassioned plea at the Summit both to SETAs and to industry to forge partnerships with the colleges to offer qualification programmes which would be SETA-accredited.
+2 The Minister of Higher Education and Training, Dr Blade Nzimande, made an impassioned plea at the Summit both to SETAs and to industry to forge partnerships with the colleges to offer qualification programmes which would be SETA-accredited.

-Further Education and Training Colleges in South Africa at a Glance in 2010: KwaZulu-Natal: Umgungundlovu FET College
+Further Education and Training Colleges in South Africa at a Glance in 2010: Limpopo: Letaba FET College